 The Lord has willed it; therefore it must be borne, not only because one may not contend against it, but also because he wills nothing but what is just and expedient.
 To sum this up: when we are unjustly wounded by men, let us overlook their wickedness (which would but worsen our pain and sharpen our minds to revenge), remember to mount up to God, and learn to believe for certain that whatever our enemy has wickedly committed against us was permitted and sent by God’s just dispensation.

-PS: If you missed the Live video, you can still watch it here.
+PS: If you missed the kick-off of the online study I just hosted, “Abigail: Living with the Difficult People in Your Life,” you can still watch it here.

 The Good Gift of Relational Conflict was originally featured on Revive Our Hearts.com.